umandelbaum/final.-store-backend/README.md

 ## 1.1 INSTALLATION

-1. Install all dependencies with "npm i"
+### Install all dependencies with "npm i"

+### Set up the database
+- Create a .env file and fill it with the items required in section 1.3
+- Create a user in your postgres database and create the databases defined as POSTGRES_DB and POSTGRES_TEST_DB
-2. Setup the database acesses by updating the databae.json file.
+- Migrate the database by running the script 'npm run migrate up'
-3. Setup a .env file with entries for POSTGRES_HOST, POSTGRES_DB, POSTGRES_USER, POSTGRES_PASSWORD, BCRYPT_PASSWORD, SALT_ROUNDS (as an integer), TOKEN_SECRET, ADMIN_FIRST, ADMIN_LAST, and ADMIN_PASSWORD
-4. Migrate the database with 'npm run migrate up'
+- Migrate the test database by running the script 'npm run migrate_test_db_up'

-At that point, the server can be started with "npm start" and accessed at **http://localhost:300/**
+- At that point, the server can be started with the script "npm start" and accessed at **http://localhost:3000/**

 **Whenever the server is started, it will automatically generate an Admin User in the database (from the .env file)  and will log the admin user's JWT to the console.
 That JWT is needed to access many endpoints and to creat additional users.**

-Tests are run with "npm run test"

 The build is created with "npm run build"